 If, for whatever reason, you’re trying to eat less sugar, dessert might feel like a no-go.
 Luckily, that’s not completely true.
-While many treats are off the table, you can still enjoy some sweet things without ditching your new low sugar lifestyle.
-Opting for naturally sweet things like fruit and sweeteners like honey and maple syrup — and enjoying both judiciously — means you don’t have to completely rule out dessert when the craving hits.
-Here are 5 recipes to prove it: Chewy Chocolate Chip Cookies with Less Sugar from Sally’s Baking Addiction Chocolate chip cookies are probably the first thing you’d think you can’t enjoy on a low sugar diet.
+While many treats are off the table, you can still enjoy something sweet without ditching your new low sugar lifestyle.
+Opting for naturally sweet things like fruit and enjoying sweeteners like honey and maple syrup judiciously means you can have your cake and eat it too.
+Here are 5 low sugar desserts to prove it: 1.
+Sugar Free Apple Tart from Jennifer Tyler Lee There’s so much natural sweetness in apples and cinnamon that there’s really no need for sugar at all in this cozy apple tart.
+Feel free to add additional warming spices like nutmeg, clove, and cardamom to give it even more perceived sweetness.
+Photo Credit: Sally’s Baking Addiction 2.
+Chewy Chocolate Chip Cookies with Less Sugar from Sally’s Baking Addiction Chocolate chip cookies are probably the first thing you’d think you can’t enjoy on a low sugar diet.
 These, however, are made with sucanat instead of white or brown sugar.
 Sucanat is a natural sweetener made from dehydrated cane juice and is sweeter than regular sugar so you don’t need to use as much.
 These cookies contain 15 grams of sugar rather than the usual 25 grams.
-Photo Credit: 52 New Foods Sugar Free Apple Tart from Jennifer Tyler Lee There’s so much natural sweetness in apples and cinnamon that there’s really no need for sugar at all in this cozy apple tart.
-Feel free to add additional warming spices like nutmeg, clove, and cardamom to give it even more perceived sweetness.
+Photo Credit: Joe Lingeman / Kitchn 3.
 Balsamic Berries with Honey Yogurt from Kitchn Toss fresh berries with balsamic vinegar and the vinegar magically draws out the berries’ sweet juices, even if they aren’t perfectly in-season fruit.
 That means you barely need to sweeten the Greek yogurt that tops them so you can skip the honey if you so choose.
+Photo Credit: Beaming Baker 4.
 No Sugar Added Chocolate Peanut Butter Ice Cream from Beaming Baker This recipe probably seems too good to be true, but it is indeed chocolate peanut butter ice cream made without sugar.
 The secret is bananas, which when frozen, blend into a creamy frozen treat that’s also vegan.
+Photo Credit: Running on Real Food 5.
 Healthy Baked Pears with Cinnamon from Running on Real Food When you bake pears, they become so incredibly sweet and special.
 These get drizzled with maple syrup before going into the oven but really, you don’t need it to satisfy your sweet tooth.
 For texture, try sprinkling them with some chopped, toasted nuts before serving.
 Hungry for more?
 Attention Whole Foods Shoppers, This Budget-Saving Tip is a Must 5 Things to Eat When You’re Craving a Candy Bar 7 Healthy Breakfast Ideas Naturally Rich in Collagen Learn How To Meal Prep & Batch Cook With Us!
 Discover a simple strategy for meal prep that will show you how to cook once, with just a few simple ingredients in your pantry, and have a variety of healthy, delicious meals for days.
 Click Here to Register!

 As much as the grocery store has a reputation for being expensive (maybe heard it being referred to as “Whole Paycheck”), I never really felt that was totally the case even when I was on a tight student budget.
 Whole Foods has always had good sales if you seek them out, which I did on the regular as a student and still do today.